pragyaseth-okta/OktaCAPIA-AddAdminRole/README.md

 ## Testing this Flow
-* Create a user in your Okta tenant using Okta 'Create User' API with the profile attribute "role" set as "Support" in the request body.
+This flow expects that a user is created in Okta with their ‘role’ attribute populated.
+In order to simulate this, we will use a test workflow ‘Test Flow: Create Okta User’ that leverages Okta’s ‘Create User’ card to create a test user.
+* Open the flow ‘Test Flow: Create Okta User’.
+In the ‘Create User’ card, set the values for first name, last name, username and primary email as desired.
+Set the role as ‘Support’.
+Click the ‘Test’ button to run the flow.
-* Open your flow and view Flow History.
+* Open ‘Add User to Admin Role’ flow and view Flow History.
 You should see a successful flow run.
 * Go to Okta admin console and review the list of administrators under Security -> Administrators tab.
-* You should see the newly created user listed with 'Help Desk Admin' role.
+* You should see the newly created user listed with the 'Help Desk Admin' role.

 ## Limitations & Known Issues
 If extending this flow to work with other Okta events, please note that only a subset of System Log events are available in the Okta connector.